Saturday, June 28, 1986

 “The Boy with the Thorn in His Side”

 “Rarely has Moz sounded more poetic, crooning about young love” NME on “the wistful The Boy With The Thorn in His Side.”
-AMG This was released as a single nine months before the album came out.
+AM This was released as a single nine months before the album came out.
+“Moz calls out the band’s critics” CQ in this song and “Cemetry Gates.”

-“Vicar in a Tutu””
+“Vicar in a Tutu”

-“The faux rockabilly of Vicar in a TutuAMG “is simple, stupid, happy.... and brilliant.”
+“The faux rockabilly of Vicar in a TutuAM “is simple, stupid, happy.... and brilliant.”
 AD It is a nod “to music hall…about a cross-dressing clergyman.”
 NME Street said, “It gave the album depth, a comic character song.
 It shows Morrisey’s sense of humor.”
 NME Marr says, “It’s not one of my favourites but it was a laugh.”
 NME

 “There Is a Light That Never Goes Out”

-“The epic There Is a Light That Never Goes OutAMG was finally released as a single six years later.
-It “could well be the ultimate Smiths song…Critic and author Simon Goddard has dubbed it ‘the national anthem of Smithdom.’”
-CAD It is “a joyous celebration of being hopelessly in love” CAD and yet “Morrissey typically manages to throw in some mordant humour amidst the euphoria” CAD with lines like “And if a double-decker bus, crashes into us / to die by your side, such a heavenly way to die / and if a ten ton truck, kills the both of us / to die by your side, the pleasure and the privilege is mine.”
+“Morrissey dares experiment with a rare optimistic approach to love – but which, inevitably, still ends in death.”
+CQ It is “a joyous celebration of being hopelessly in love” CAD and yet “Morrissey typically manages to throw in some mordant humour amidst the euphoria” CAD with lines like “And if a double-decker bus, crashes into us / to die by your side, such a heavenly way to die / and if a ten ton truck, kills the both of us / to die by your side, the pleasure and the privilege is mine.”

 Street said, “It’s very emotive, a stunning performance.
 It was a great arrangement by Johnny…Up ‘til then he had been wary of using keyboards, but we wanted something different…The result is sublime.”
 NME